 Entering other people’s property doesn’t always seem like a big deal, but in Arizona, this simple mistake could result in charges of criminal trespassing.
 Instead of ignoring the “No Trespassing” signs, people need to pay attention so they don’t accidentally end up needing a Phoenix criminal trespassing attorney or, worse, end up with a criminal record.
+The Phoenix criminal defense lawyers at Stewart Law Group can help.

-Types of Criminal Trespassing
+Types of Criminal Trespassing in Phoenix, AZ

 Arizona has three classifications for trespassing: first, second, and third degree.
 Each is detailed in its own Arizona Revised Statute section.